madajaju/sabr/docs/sabr/aml/cm/index.md

 # Capability Manager

-Capability Manager is a package that contains...
+Capability Manager is a package that contains the interface for all of the use cases and models that work with capabilities.
+A capability can consist of one or more applications, services or SABRs deployed in the ecosystem.